 Domestic Health Insurance V.S.
 International Medical Coverage

 In most countries, the healthcare system is divided into two options: public medical care and private healthcare.
-If you are employed by an institution or an organization overseas, you are probably covered by adequate local healthcare system provided by your employer.
-However, to many expats living and working abroad, the local healthcare system is not the best choice.
-In Hong Kong, for example, health insurance is considered as part of expats’ benefit package.
+If an institution or an organization overseas employ you, you are probably covered by adequate local healthcare system provided by your employer.
+However, for many expats living and working abroad, the local health care system is not the best choice.
+In Hong Kong, for example, health insurance is considered as part of expats’ benefits package.
 This is often referred to the public clinics and hospitals.
-Though the overall standard of public healthcare system is high in Hong Kong, the system is more focused on emergency care, not preventive healthcare.
+Though the overall standard of a public healthcare system is high in Hong Kong, the system is more focused on emergency care, not preventive health care.
 Also, the public medical system does not provide dental care.
 The private healthcare system is often chosen by many wealthy Hong Kong nationals and expatriates.
 This is not only because of its excellence in service and medical treatment, but also the flexibility of surgery bookings to many busy expatriates.

 How do teachers lower your global medical premiums?